dan2221/Grupper/README.md

 * Do not delete the folder of an installed mod.
 Uninstall it first and then delete its folder;
 * It's recommended that you don't change manually the files in the SORR folder and subfolders while a mod is installed;
 * When you are going to replace Grupper to a new version, uninstall all mods and chars first.

+OPTIONAL DONATION:

+* If you enjoyed this software and would like to support the developer, please consider accessing the following link: https://www.paypal.com/donate/?business=K3ED4TGS7FTYS&no_recurring=0&currency_code=USD